-Experienced SEPTA & Bus Injury Attorney Serving all of NJ and PA
+Experienced SEPTA Bus Accident Attorney Serving all of NJ and PA

-John Mattiacci has years of experience handling cases in many areas of law, but he has unique experience with personal injury cases involving bus and SEPTA accidents in Pennsylvania and New Jersey.
+John Mattiacci has years of experience handling cases in many areas of law, but he has a unique experience with personal injury cases involving bus and SEPTA accidents in Pennsylvania and New Jersey.
 This experience includes lawsuits brought against SEPTA (Southeastern Pennsylvania Transportation Authority) and SEPTA trolley accidents in and around Philadelphia.

 There a number of different types of accidents that can involve buses.
 These include collisions with other vehicles, jerk and jolt accidents (in which passengers are thrown the ground because of an unexpected movement of the bus), and pedestrian accidents.
 The Mattiacci Law Firm has handled each type of bus accident case and is familiar with litigating cases against SEPTA and other commercial bus companies.